godby-group/idea-public/doc/intro/mbpt.rst

-iDEA MBPT (Many Body Perturbaton Theory)
+iDEA MBPT (Many Body Perturbation Theory)
 ========================================

 The purpose of the Many-Body Perturbation theory (MBPT) code is to produce the charge density of a ground-state system using the GW approximation (plus our novel vertex corrections) using